Semiparametric Preference Optimization: Your Language Model is Secretly a Single-Index Model: Introduction

 \section{Introduction}

-Modern large language models (LLMs) are tuned using human or AI feedback (RLHF/RLAIF) to better align outputs with user preferences and safety desiderata \citep{Christiano2017,Ziegler2019,Stiennon2020,Ouyang2022,Bai2022,bai2022training,nakano2021webgpt,wu2021recursively}.
-A common setup interprets pairwise preferences as discrete choice under a latent reward, which is inferred and optimized, while constraining or penalizing the deviation from a reference model.
-This balances quality improvements with preservation of language abilities.
+Modern large language models (LLMs) are tuned using human or AI feedback (RLHF/RLAIF) to better align outputs with user preferences and/or safety desiderata \citep{Christiano2017,Ziegler2019,Stiennon2020,Ouyang2022,Bai2022,bai2022training,nakano2021webgpt,wu2021recursively,Rafailov2023,zhao2023slic,yuan2023rrhf,gheshlaghiAzar2024general,hong2024orpo,meng2024simpo}.
+A common setup interprets pairwise preferences as discrete choice under a latent reward, which is inferred and optimized, while constraining or penalizing the deviation from a reference model, balancing quality improvements with preservation of language and other abilities.

-Linking preferences to rewards is usually done by assuming a particular choice model, such as Bradley-Terry (logistic link) or Thurstone (probit link), so that, given demonstrations and a reward function, the distribution of preferences becomes fully specified \citep{Rafailov2023,zhan2023provable,glaese2022improving,Ziegler2019,ibarz2018reward}.
-A prominent example is Direct Preference Optimization (DPO, \citealp{Rafailov2023}), which uses the Bradley-Terry choice model.
-This, however, imposes a lot of structure on choice behavior, and misspecifying this link can bias inferred rewards and misalign policy optimization \citep{hong2025robustness,xu2024strong}.
-Alternative approaches to alignment from preferences depart from structural/generative modeling of choice, focusing on loss aversion and label corruption \citep{ethayarajh2024kto,liang2024ropo,kong2024perplexity}.
+Linking preferences to rewards is usually done by assuming a particular choice model, such as logistic (Bradley-Terry) or probit, so that, given demonstrations (query and response) and a reward function, the distribution of preferences is fully specified \citep{Rafailov2023,zhan2023provable,glaese2022improving,Ziegler2019,ibarz2018reward}.
+A prominent example is Direct Preference Optimization (DPO) \citep{Rafailov2023}, which uses the Bradley-Terry choice model.
+This, however, imposes a lot of structure on choice behavior; recent work has studied both the consequences of misspecifying the link, preference model, or reference policy and methods robust to such misspecification \citep{hong2025robustness,xu2024strong,sun2024rethinking,golz2025distortion,chidambaram2025direct,zhang2025provableunknownlink,xu2025doublyrobust}.
+Alternative approaches to alignment depart altogether from a structural/generative modeling of observed choice by using prospect-theoretic losses, robustifying against corrupted labels, or optimizing a game-theoretic equilibrium \citep{ethayarajh2024kto,liang2024ropo,kong2024perplexity,munos2024nash}.